mivano/azure-cost-cli/README.md

 ![](screenshot.png)

-### Json
+### Json / JsonC

 The Json format is great for further processing of the data.
 It will output the results in a JSON format to the console.
 Using the > operator, you can redirect the output to a file.
+Use `jsonc` to get a colorized output.

 ```bash
 azure-cost show -s 00000000-0000-0000-0000-000000000000 -o json > cost.json